Drake Maye Watch: How Patriots Rookie Performed In First Start

 Patriots rookie quarterback Drake Maye and the offense faced a similar situation during their 41-21 loss to the Houston Texans at Gillette Stadium on Sunday afternoon.

-Van Pelt opted to run the ball on first-and-10 from New England’s 16-yard line, running 25 ticks off the clock.
-Van Pelt then called a shotgun snap for Maye, who completed a 22-yard pass to DeMario Douglas.
+Van Pelt opted to run the ball on first-and-10 from New England’s 16-yard line, running 25 seconds off the clock.
+Van Pelt then called a shotgun snap for Maye, who jumpstarted the possession with a 22-yard completion to DeMario Douglas.

-The Patriots turned first-and-10 from their 16-yard line into a 40-yard touchdown pass from Maye to Kayshon Boutte.
-The pass, which had a 26.7% completion probability, per Next Gen Stats, capped a five-play, 84-yard drive that took 48 seconds.
+The Patriots turned first-and-10 from their 16-yard line into a five-play, 84-yard drive that took 48 seconds.
 The two-minute drill saw Maye dice up Houston’s man-to-man coverage as he completed three of four passes with the only incompletion being a drop by Ja’Lynn Polk.
 It was not only an efficient drive but a possession that portrayed the difference between Maye and Brissett.
 It made Van Pelt look a bit better in the process, too.

 Maye also led three scoring drives.
 Following his two-minute drill, New England capped a seven-play, 70-yard possession with Maye’s touchdown to Hunter Henry.
-He later followed it up with a 35-yard touchdown to Douglas, which capped an eight-play, 70-yard drive.
+He followed it up with a 35-yard touchdown to Douglas, which capped an eight-play, 70-yard drive.
 Those kinds of possessions were not seen in the Patriots’ first five games.
-The Patriots looked like a much more competitive offense with the rookie behind center.

 What do you think?
 Leave a comment.

 Maye will have to be better.
 The Patriots will have to be better around him.
-But there were at least a few glimpses.
+But there certainly were at least a few glimpses Patriots fans will be able to hold on to moving forward.